-Including Psybadek in a list of “The WORST Playstation Game[s] Ever Made” (as a YouTube reviewer does) is probably taking things a bit far – remember that there were loads of horrendous shovelware for Sony’s console, particularly in its latter years.
+Including Psybadek in a list of “The WORST Playstation Game[s] Ever Made” (as a YouTube reviewer does) is probably taking things a bit far – remember that there were loads of horrendous shovelware for Sony’s console, particularly in its later years.
 Still, Psybadek remains a bit of a mystery.
-Here’s a game by one of the 32-bit era’s most successful and trendiest developers (Psygnosis), released in between heavy-hitters by that company like the WipeOut, Colony Wars, Destruction Derby and Formula 1 titles – and according to both contemporary and more recent reviewers, Psybadek falls flat on its face, with nary any redeeming features.
+This is a game by one of the 32-bit era’s most successful and trendiest developers (Psygnosis), released in between heavy-hitters by that company like the WipeOut, Colony Wars, Destruction Derby and Formula 1 titles.
+Yet, according to both contemporary and more recent reviewers, Psybadek falls flat on its face, with nary any redeeming features.
 At least Psybadek’s mix of racing and platforming elements showed that the developers were thinking outside of the box, even if that genre combination was ultimately poorly implemented.

 For the Psybadek soundtrack, Clarke takes a very different – and arguably more creative – approach.
-During the first half of the score, he works with a big beat framework for the rhythmic base of each track, which he then combines with retro-styled melody leads that oscillate between jazzy and psychedelic (maybe the game’s dunderheaded title achieved one good thing – inspiring Clarke to attempt this genre fusion).
+He works with a big beat framework for each track’s rhythmic base during the first half of the score.
+He then combines these rhythms with retro-styled melody leads that oscillate between jazzy and psychedelic (maybe the game’s dunderheaded title achieved one good thing – inspiring Clarke to attempt this genre fusion).
 His approach isn’t unprecedented – Propellerhead’s “History Repeating” had set the template for this combination of contemporary beats and suave James Bond-style brass sounds the year before.

 Still, it’s not a style often heard in game soundtracks – kudos to Clarke for pulling off an electronic racing score that dares to differ from the late 1990s norm for the genre.
-Without the need to emphasise a futuristic setting, the Psybadek soundtrack is a much warmer and melodic creature than say the WipeOut and Extreme-G scores, instead embracing a fuzzy sense of nostalgia to welcome listeners.
+Without the need to emphasise a futuristic setting, the Psybadek soundtrack is a much warmer and melodic creature than, say, the WipeOut and Extreme-G scores.
+Instead, the music embraces a fuzzy sense of nostalgia to welcome listeners.
 Just take the vintage sound Clarke often clads his instruments in, as if they were playing through an old transistor radio.
 It might sound incongruous on paper, but Clarke never pushes the effect too hard.
-Instead, his clever audio engineering lends the modern rhythms a characteristic, colourful edge.
+Instead, his clever audio engineering lends the modern rhythms a distinctive, colourful edge.
 It also prepares the ground for moments like the jazzy trumpet solo on “Track 1”, which perfectly suits the cue’s retro-flavoured undercurrent.

 - 01 - Track 01 Clarke, Mike 4:51